Bye-bye 2018 – Welcome 2019!

 Total Expenses: $1457.99 (about 1 lakh rupees)

-After talking to a few blogger friends I decided to upgrade my system to blog more efficiently, so here it is:
+After talking to a few blogger friends I decided to upgrade my system to blog more efficiently.

 I upgraded to Mac.
 I was going to go iMac first but then my like for Laptops got in between.
 I bought a 13inch MacBook Pro.

 Its fast, beautiful and very practical.
-I can now get every work of mine done faster.
-Mac is more stable than Windows because the Apple handles both hardware and software on its own making the configuration highly stable and keeps it more compatible with future updates too.
+I can now get every work done faster.
+Mac is more stable than Windows because Apple handles both hardware and software on its own making the configuration highly stable and keeps it more compatible with future updates too.

 I would recommend you to get a Mac if you want to shift to professional blogging, it will be an ideal investment you will appreciate later.
 I mean I invested 70% of my money building the right setup.